PowerfulAttack/SUSTech-EE-Course-Hero/README.en.md

 Here we archive most of the assignment answers, exam papers, lab reports, and a few review references for undergraduate courses in the Department of Electrical and Electronic Engineering.

-We encourage all students who use this repo to actively build it.
+We encourage all students who use this repo to actively build it and by the way a Star:star:.

 ---

-# 文件结构
+# :books: File Structures
 > ├─EE201-17L_模拟电路实验_Analog Circuits Laboratory
 ├─EE201-17_模拟电路_Analog-Circuit
 │  ├─Assignment_Answer